-Congratulations to DULA DAOM Student Adrianus Hilman Wong and along with DULA DAOM Program Faculty Member Dr. Hyungsuk Choi and Dr. Evan Mahoney, on publishing a case study report with title "Kinetic Acupuncture for Acute Low Back Pain: A Case Report".
+Congratulations to DULA DAOM Student Adrianus Hilman Wong and along with DULA DAOM Program Faculty Member Dr. Hyungsuk Choi on publishing a case study report with title "Kinetic Acupuncture for Acute Low Back Pain: A Case Report".
 The case study was officialy published by Meridians - Journal of Acupuncture and Oriental Medicine (Vol. 6 No.1) of Winter 2019 issue.
 Meridians is the official journal of the American Society of Acupuncturists (ASA).
 Meridians is a peer reviewed scientific article that focus on professional practice of acupuncture and Oriental medicine.

 A physical copy of the journal is available to be read in DULA library and also able to be purchased through Meridians JAOM website.